emre-ergun/mdbook-rust/src/core-concepts/ownership.md

 > ℹ️ INFO
 >
 > Ownership is not being moved for primitive types.
-> Because clone of the value is cheap for primitive types, they are stored in the stack memory area.
+In Rust, primitives that are entirely stored on the stack, such as integers, floating point numbers, booleans, or characters are cloned by default.
+>
+> These types are cheap to clone.
+So there is no material difference between cloning and moving the values.

 ### 3. Ownership Moved to an Argument of the Function